 Stolairus Aviation of Kelowna, British Columbia has developed several modifications for the DHC-2 including a STOL Kit which modifies the wing with a contoured leading edge, flap-gap seals, wing fences and drooped wingtips for increased performance.
-Stolairus has also developed a Wing Angle Kit which changes the incidence of the wing.^[13]
+Stolairus has also developed a Wing Angle Kit which changes the incidence of the wing.[16]

 Advanced Wing Technologies of Vancouver, British Columbia has developed and certified a new wing for the DHC-2.
-The FAA Supplemental Type Certificate also raises the aircraft's gross weight to 6,000 lb (2,700 kg).
-[14] So far, at least two Beavers have been modified in such a manner.
-[15][16]
+The FAA Supplemental Type Certificate also raises the aircraft's gross weight to 6,000 lb (2,700 kg).[17]
+So far, at least two Beavers have been modified in such a manner.[18][19]

-In September 2017 the Transportation Safety Board of Canada recommended stall warning devices be mandated for commercial Beaver operators.^[17]
+In September 2017 the Transportation Safety Board of Canada recommended stall warning devices be mandated for commercial Beaver operators.[20]

-In March 2019, Harbour Air announced plans to convert a DHC-2 Beaver to an electric aircraft and eventually to convert its entire fleet of aircraft.
-[18]
+In March 2019, Harbour Air announced plans to convert a DHC-2 Beaver to an electric aircraft and eventually to convert its entire fleet of aircraft.[21]
+The first test flight of the aircraft took place in Vancouver in December 2019.[22][23]